 Can We Protect House Under Reverse Mortgage from Medicaid Estate Recovery?

-Both of my parents living in their home.
+Both of my parents are living in their home.
 They have a reverse mortgage of about $250,000, but they have not borrowed the full amount.
 House is worth a lot because of the land but only came in at appraisal for $380,000.
 My father has dementia that is worsening and needs nursing care.
-If he goes in for a year or so and then passes, will the state take my mother’s house upon her death.
+If he goes in for a year or so and then passes, will the state take my mother’s house upon her death?
 There’s no trust.

 In most states, there would be no claim against your mother’s estate under the scenario you describe.
 The house would pass to your mother and the state would have no claim against her estate for benefits paid on your father’s behalf.
 Click here for an explanation of Medicaid estate recovery.